 - New sessions begin throughout the year (August through March) online and at the Riverfront Campus (Kankakee)

 Step 1.
 Complete the online application.

 Step 2.
-Register for orientation and placement testing:
+Register for orientation.

 Note: Illinois recognizes three high school equivalency tests: GED, High School Equivalency Test (HiSet) and Test Accessing Secondary Completion (TASC).
 The KCC Testing Center proctors the GED (computer-based) and HiSet (computer-based and "paper/pencil") versions.